Erdős–Szemerédi theorem: History and current results

-The following table summarises progress on the sum-product problem over the reals.
+The following table summarizes progress on the sum-product problem over the reals.
 The exponents 1/4 of György Elekes and 1/3 of József Solymosi are considered milestone results within the citing literature.
 All improvements after 2009 are of the form 1/3 + c, and represent refinements of the arguments of Konyagin and Shkredov.

 Complex numbers

 Proof techniques involving only the Szemerédi–Trotter theorem extend automatically to the complex numbers, since the Szemerédi-Trotter theorem holds over ℂ^{2} by a theorem of Tóth.
 Konyagin and Rudnev matched the exponent of 4/3 over the complex numbers.
 The results with exponents of the form 4/3 + c have not been matched over the complex numbers.